romeOz/docker-postgresql/README.md

 host    all             all             samenet                 trust
 ```

-Creating Database with specified locale at Launch
+Creating Database with specified locale at run
 -------------------

 ```bash